-Our favorite sloppy joe recipe is easy and full of delicious flavors with real ingredients.
+Our sloppy joe recipe is easy and full of delicious flavors with real ingredients.
 Forget the canned sauce or mix packet and find the very best homemade sloppy joes right here!

 - Ground beef (1 lb lean)

 - Brown sugar (3 tablespoons)